 The governmental activities showed an increase in revenues and expenditures.
 Revenues increased mainly due to increases in federal and county funding as compared to prior years.
-The decrease in expenditures was a result of decreases in staffing.
+The decrease in expenditures was a result of decreases in staffing related to the closure of the rural schools.